When you write a blog, an email, or ad copy, some content marketing rules are not hard to follow and can make a difference.

-As a terrible writer myself, I've learned a lot from trying to follow these.
+As a terrible writer myself, I've learned a lot from trying to follow the following five copywriting rules.
 It hasn't made my writing good by any means; it just made it a little bit better.

-Marketing Content Writing Guidelines
+B2B Content Marketing Writing Guidelines

-1. Understand what your reader needs.
+- Understand what your reader needs.
 What question are they asking, or what decision are they trying to make.
 Start your piece immediately by addressing their need.

-2. Write in the 2nd or 3rd person.
+- Write in the 2nd or 3rd person.
 Not in the first.
 It's not about you; it's about your reader.

-4. Try to keep your core writing on one page, above the fold.
+- Try to keep your core writing on one page, above the fold.
 If you need more space, provide a great "hook." to go to the next page.
 Refer to #1, and write about what the reader is trying to achieve to pull them forward.

-5. Focus on what you want your reader to learn, do, or to change.
+- Focus on what you want your reader to learn, do, or to change.
 The #1 job of a Marketing Pro is to change people's behavior.
 We need to get people to do something next.

-SaaS Content Marketing KPIs
+B2B SaaS Content Marketing KPIs

-Finally, the most important KPIs for your content are Bounce Rate, Time-on-Page, and Click-through-Rate.
+Finally, the most important KPIs for your content marketing are Bounce Rate, Time-on-Page, and Click-through-Rate.
 You need to achieve one of the following:

-1. High Time-on-Page.
+- High Time-on-Page.
 Record how long it takes you to read your piece.
 That's your TOP goal for this content.
 If you hit this TOP, you can afford a high bounce rate (at least they read your piece, and now the next step is to convert them).

-2. High Click-through-Rate (CTR) to another article on your page, or a Call-to-Action completion (fill out a form, download a piece of content).
+- High Click-through-Rate (CTR) to another article on your page, or a Call-to-Action completion (fill out a form, download a piece of content).
 In this case, your TOP can be low since you still have your audience's attention and you've provided value.

 Keep on writing, engaging and converting!